Scientific Name: Pulsatilla vulgaris

 Key ID Features:

-Leaves deeply-divided, silky, hairy, fern-like, light green, basal, to 12cm long; flowers solitary, erect-to-nodding and open-bell-shaped (bloom as the foliage begins to form); fruit achenes in spherical clusters (similar to some clematis species).
+Basal leaves 5-20cm long x 5-15cm wide, once-twice pinnately compound, deeply and finely divided with a feathery appearance, ultimate segments linear-lanceolate, <2mm wide, bright green, pubescent silvery and fuzzy, basal, to 12cm long; flowers solitary, erect-to-nodding and open-bell-shaped (bloom as the stem elongates and foliage begins to form); fruit achenes in showy spherical clusters (similar to some clematis species).